Pipelines¶

 Create¶

-In the workspace Manage > Pipelines, click Create Pipeline.
+In the workspace Management > Pipelines, click Create Pipeline.

 Note

-After the Pipeline file is created, DataKit needs to be installed for it to take effect.
+After creating a Pipeline file, you need to install DataKit for it to take effect.
 DataKit periodically fetches the configured Pipeline files from the workspace, with a default interval of 1 minute, which can be modified in conf.d/datakit.conf

 .

-- Enter the Pipeline name, which is the custom Pipeline file name;
+- Enter the Pipeline name, i.e., the custom Pipeline file name.

-- Enter the function script and configure the parsing rules;
+- Enter the function script and configure parsing rules.

 - Save.